How did you decide to pursue a writing career?

 Knights of Snowdonia is a fantasy spy/adventure for young adults and upwards.

 Diary of a Caveman is a metaphysical nuclear survival horror.
+As well as the Interactive Fiction, I also have a 100-minute feature screenplay written and drafted.

 Which of your books is your favourite?